 For beginners, Spreaker strikes me as a really usable option.
-The centre of their creators’ interface is a sort of paired down CMS system, which includes scheduling, automatic social media posts and analytics.
+The center of their creators’ interface is a sort of paired down CMS system, which includes scheduling, automatic social media posts, and analytics.

 Secondly, they run their own Spreaker Radio App, which performs a similar function, by helping to match listeners with podcasts they’ll find interesting.

-One thing that’s really amazing to see at Spreaker’s price point is the monetisation features on offer.
-This is the cheapest option which offers dynamic ads.
+One thing that’s really amazing to see at Spreaker’s price point is the monetization features on offer.
+This is the cheapest option that offers dynamic ads.

 On top of that, you even get mid-roll ads, and you can control where they’re placed.
-Most of the competition don’t offer this without making you hand over a wad of cash.
+Most of the competition doesn’t offer this without making you hand over a wad of cash.

 Captivate is a relative newcomer to the podcast hosting game, but they’re already beginning to shake things up.
 And I don’t just mean they have some pretty crazy web design.